seabbs/personal-server/README.md

 bash personal-server/push_to_bucket.sh
 ```

+## Connecting to the server

+If properly configured the Shinyproxy instance can be found at [apps.samabbott.co.uk](https://apps.samabbott.co.uk), with the Rstudio instance at [rstudio.samabbott.co.uk](https://rstudio.samabbott.co.uk) (password controlled via `secrets`).
+In order to access the Jenkins server connect over ssh, forwarding `9090`.
+Similarly both the ShinyProxy instance and the Rstudio instance may also be accessed using port forwarding (`8080` and `8888` respectively).

 ## Future developments

 Below are the current aims for this repo, any suggestions for improvements are welcome.